aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 There should be two primary camera modes but either should support zooming as well as their specific features.

-### Detached Camera

-In detached camera mode the camera should move around the game area using the ASDW keys for movement.
-The player will not be able to see anything beyond what is being optically or electronically tracked by themselves or someone on their team.

-### Attached Camera
+### Game Camera

 In this camera mode the camera will follow the ship as the player pilots it.
 Within this mode there should be two sub-modes:

 * Chase - This will follow the ship around with the forward movement vector traveling through the ship and the top of the ship being the up vector.
 * Free - The camera locks to the ship but the player may orbit the camera in any direction around the ship
+* First Person - This camera positions itself at the front of the craft and points at the forward vector

+### Map Camera

+In map mode the camera should move around the game area using the ASDW keys for movement.
+The player will not be able to see anything beyond what is being optically or electronically tracked by themselves or someone on their team.

 # The World Layout